yasoob/intermediatePython/context_managers.rst

     Traceback (most recent call last):
       File "<stdin>", line 2, in <module>
-    AttributeError: 'file' object has no attribute 'fuck'
+    AttributeError: 'file' object has no attribute 'undefined_function'

 Let's try handling the exception in the ``__exit__`` method: